Caitlein Ryan, PhD

-A rising tide lifts all boats.
-From the beginning, Caitlein understood to be an ethical participant in the industry meant that she would have to put her extensive background in activism, community development, and education to use.
-Six years later, with the formation of Sound Cultivation, Caitlein continues to work hard for a sensible adult use marketplace by working with businesses, organizations, legislators, and government agencies to develop policy that will shape the cannabis industry in Washington State and beyond.
+Ten years later, Caitlein continues to work hard for a sensible adult use marketplace by working with businesses, organizations, legislators, and government agencies to develop policy that will shape the cannabis industry in Washington State and beyond.

-When she’s not being a warrior for the plant she loves, Caitlein is spending time with her four kiddos baking and following their lead on creative projects.
-She’s often in her home garden with her beast of a chocolate lab, Eisenhower, or reading good fiction.
+When she’s not being a warrior for the plant she loves, Caitlein is spending time with her four kiddos making silliness and following their lead on all things.
 In all things she’s always delighted to share the power of the plant!